Chapter

 The third chapter of John contains two related stories.
 First, Jesus is visited at night by a Pharisee, Nicodemus, who is curious about His teachings.
 Afterwards, John the Baptist explains why he's content to see his own ministry fade into the background.
 This chapter contains the most recognizable verse in the entire Bible, John 3:16.
 This one-sentence summary of the gospel is the most famous portion of Christian Scripture, and probably the most often-memorized and often-quoted portion of any holy text in human history.

-Nicodemus was not just a devout Pharisee, but also one of only 70 members of the Sanhedrin religious court.
+Nicodemus was more than a devout Pharisee.
+He was also one of only seventy members of the religious court: the Sanhedrin.
 He would have been highly influential in religion, politics, and wealth.
-So, Nicodemus was the equivalent of a modern politician, celebrity preacher, and wealthy businessman all rolled into one.
+So, Nicodemus was the equivalent of a modern politician, celebrity preacher, and wealthy businessman all at once.
 He may have come at night so he wouldn't be seen with Jesus.
-Or, so that he could speak to Him without an interfering crowd.
+Or it might have been so he could speak to Jesus without an interfering crowd.
+Nicodemus recognizes that Jesus' miracles are proofs of His divine mission (John 3:1–2).

 Expand